Assessing Children with Special Needs in Emergency Response (ER) Investigations

 Special Mental Health Needs

-Extreme behavior patterns frequently place children in conflict with parents, siblings, teachers, peers and society at large.
-Diagnostic impressions may vary, but most revolve around psychosis, borderline personality conditions, severe character and personality disorders, lack of social skill, aggressive disorders, and attention deficit/hyperactivity disorder.
-These children are usually serviced through mental health clinics, psychiatric hospitals or therapists, and often prescribed psychotropic or other medications.
-These children are also placed in special education programs.
+Extreme behavior patterns frequently place children in conflict with parents, siblings, caregivers, teachers, peers and society at large.
+Diagnostic impressions may vary, but most revolve around depression and anxiety, pervasive developmental disorders, such as autism spectrum disorder, psychosis, lack of social skills, disruptive or aggressive disorders, traumatic stress, and/or attention deficit/hyperactivity disorder.
+These children are usually serviced through mental health clinics, psychiatric hospitals or therapists, and may be prescribed psychotropic or other medications.
+These children may also be in special education programs or receive accommodation at school.

-When dealing with a mentally ill child, the CSW must assess the safety of all siblings in the home.
-This is particularly relevant when the mentally ill child presents with symptoms of violence, rage, fire setting, or sexual acting out.
+When working with a mentally ill child, a CSW must assess the safety of all siblings in the home.
+This is particularly relevant when the mentally ill child presents with acts of violence, rage, fire setting, or sexually acting out behaviors.

 The origin of psychological problems in children may be organic and/or environmental.
-The CSW should investigate and assess the environmental factors such as parental neglect and/or physical or sexual abuse as contributory factors in producing these types of symptoms in children.
-For example, a parent’s failure to follow through on prescribed treatment and medication can exacerbate a child’s mental illness.
-In contrast, a parent may have complied with all recommendations and exhausted all private and community resources, but still is unable to protect their child from harm.
+A CSW should investigate and assess the environmental factors such as neglect and/or physical or sexual abuse as contributory factors these types of behaviors in children.
+For example, a parent’s/caregiver's failure to follow through on prescribed treatment and medication can exacerbate a child’s mental illness.
+In contrast, a parent/caregiver may have complied with all recommendations and exhausted all private and community resources, but still is unable to protect their child from harm due to the child’s propensities or special needs.

-The CSW should be alert to the depressed and/or suicidal child, especially pre-teens, as the behaviors and symptoms of depression are initially less discernable.
+A CSW should be alerted to the depressed and/or suicidal child, especially for pre-teens, as the behaviors and symptoms of depression are initially less discernable.

 Back to Policy